What is Girder Bridge?

 a.
 Rolled Steel Girder Bridge:

-It is fabricated by rolling a blank cylinder of steel through a series of dies so as to create the desired shape.
+It is fabricated by rolling a blank cylinder of steel through a series of dies to create the desired shape.
 This is done to create a standardized I-beam and wide flange beam that shapes up to 100 feet in length.

 b.
 Plate Girder Bridge:

 A plate girder bridge is fabricated by welding plates together to create the desired shape.
 Usually, the large steel plates of desired thickness are cut into the flanges and webs from the plates in the desired length and shape.

 The plate girder offers great flexibility in terms of height and shape.
 The span of the plate girder bridge can range from 10 meters and more than 100 meters (33 feet to more than 330 feet).

 As the name itself implies, a box girder bridge is box-like in shape.

 This type of girder bridge offers high resistance to torsion and is mostly used when the bridge is likely to be subjected to torsion or toppling effects.